uswds/uswds-site/_drafts/fractal-federalist.md

 ---

 <p class="usa-font-lead">
-  Recently we've added two powerful tools to our development workflow that allow us to preview, test, and publish the Standards code more quickly and easily.
+  We've recently added two powerful tools to our development workflow that allow us to preview, test, and publish the Standards code more quickly and easily.
 </p>

 ## Fractal

 [Fractal] is a powerful and flexible framework for building interactive component libraries.
 It's similar to [Jekyll][] (which we use to publish this site) in one key respect: It operates primarily on simple file naming